zerter555/SF2000_THEMES/README.md

 -insert back the sd card to the frogenator 9000!

 Notes:
--To use no bgm: just copy pagefile.sys and paste to resource folder
+To use no bgm, just copy pagefile.sys and paste to resource folder

 Enjoy!